lx1990/blog_hexo/README.md

-# a blog base hexo
+# a blog based on hexo